Start with Passive House

-Developed by the German physicist Dr. Wolfgang Feist, the Passive House construction methodology has become a foundation for my architectural approach to sustainability.
-Radically energy efficient, economically advantageous, results-driven and comfortable, it represents a proven bridge between our current climate crisis and a potentially sustainable future.
+Developed by German physicist Dr. Wolfgang Feist and Swedish professor Bo Adamson, the Passive House construction methodology has become a foundation for my architectural approach to sustainability.
+Radically energy efficient, economically advantageous, results-driven, and comfortable, it represents a proven bridge between our current climate crisis and a potentially sustainable future.

-The benefits are tangible.
-Operating costs are slashed for the lifetime of the structure.
-Energy needs are brought down to levels that can be met by reasonably-sized and currently-available renewable power technologies.
+The benefits are proven, tangible, and hard to ignore.
+Operating costs and global warming footprint are slashed for the lifetime of the structure.
+Energy needs are brought down to levels that can be met by reasonably-sized and currently-available renewable sources like rooftop solar and bio-fuels, today.
+No waiting for technological silver bullets required.
+Nor is it dependent upon site or access to south sun.
 Interior comfort is increased.
-The indoor environment is quiet and acoustically separated from outside.
-Fresh air is supplied throughout the building even when closed up during the heating season.
-Instead of being environmental excesses to avoid, interior electronics like that great big TV heat the building.
-And aesthetically, the small size of the mechanical system is no longer an imposition on the building, leaving an architecture that is once again an expression of structure and space rather than mechanical ducts and soffits.
+No more uncomfortable cold spots next to windows.
+The indoor environment is quiet and acoustically separated from the city outside.
+Fresh air is supplied throughout the building even when closed up during heating or cooling seasons.
+Energy used by ever-multiplying electronics is captured and transformed into a meaningful heat source.
+No more argument about going without.
+Even body heat becomes a valuable heat source.
+And aesthetically, the small size of the mechanical system is no longer an imposition the on the architecture of the building.
+Architecture is once again free to be an expression of structure and space rather than a cover for mechanical ducts and soffits.

-And it’s not a theory.
-In a time of ever-increasing environmental salesmanship, there are now tens of thousands of built, proven Passive Houses around the world with a demonstrated track record of benefit and success.
-I believe it is the most sensible platform from which to update traditional climate-aware building techniques, and the most compelling underpinning for a new, contemporary, sustainable architecture.
+In a time of ever-increasing environmental salesmanship and green-washing, Passive House stands nearly alone.
+There is no hiding behind life-cycle guesstimates or unconfirmed performance projections enabled by oversized mechanical systems that make sure nobody complains if those projections prove to be wrong.
+Passive Houses simply do not work if they don’t perform, and there are now tens of thousands of built, proven Passive Houses around the world with a demonstrated track record of benefit and success.
+I believe it is the most sensible platform from which to update traditional climate-aware building techniques, and the most compelling underpinning for a new, sustainable, modern architecture.

 I discussed Passivehouse construction with Curtis Wayne over the course of two episodes of his radio show Burning Down the House: